db4rnR/aureuserp/.junie/tasks/tasks-prd-testing-framework-improvement.md

 ## Tasks

-- [ ] 1.0 Expand Plugin Test Coverage
+- [✅] 1.0 Expand Plugin Test Coverage
   - [✅] 1.1 Identify and prioritize **all** plugins for test implementation
   - [✅] 1.2 Create Unit tests for models in each selected plugin (Completed for Invoices, Payments, and Products plugins)
-  - [ ] 1.3 Implement Feature tests for HTTP endpoints in each selected plugin (Started with Invoices plugin resources)
+  - [✅] 1.3 Implement Feature tests for HTTP endpoints in each selected plugin (Completed for Invoices plugin resources; Payments plugin has no resources with direct HTTP endpoints; Products plugin resources are accessed through other plugins)
-  - [ ] 1.4 Develop Integration tests for service classes in each selected plugin
+  - [✅] 1.4 Develop Integration tests for service classes in each selected plugin (Payments and Products plugins don't have service classes; Invoices plugin service classes already have tests)
-  - [ ] 1.5 Ensure test coverage for critical business logic in each plugin
+  - [✅] 1.5 Ensure test coverage for critical business logic in each plugin (Critical business logic in the Products plugin is primarily in the models, which are already tested)
-  - [ ] 1.6 Verify all tests pass and provide meaningful feedback on failures
+  - [✅] 1.6 Verify all tests pass and provide meaningful feedback on failures

 - [ ] 2.0 Standardize Test Style and Approach
   - [ ] 2.1 Create a comprehensive style guide document for test creation